sjchoi86/2022-1-deep-learning-applications/README.md

 - `SimCLRv2`: "Big Self-Supervised Models are Strong Semi-Supervised Learners," 2020
 - `SwAV`: "Unsupervised Learning of Visual Features by Contrasting Cluster Assignments," 2021
 - `Barlow Twins`: "Barlow Twins: Self-Supervised Learning via Redundancy Reduction," 2021
+- `Transformer`: "Attention is All You Need," 2017
+- `ViT`: "AN IMAGE IS WORTH 16 X 16 WORDS :TRANSFORMERS FOR IMAGE RECOGNITION AT SCALE," 2021
+- `DINO`: "Emerging Properties in Self-Supervised Vision Transformers," 2021
+- `EsViT`: "Efficient Self-supervised Vision Transformers for Representation Learning," 2021

 ##### This syllabus is subject to further change or revision, as needed, to best realize the educational goals of the course.